mattjurenka/vinkiewebsite/README.md

 7. Check your work with `npm run dev` and visit [http://localhost:3000/](http://localhost:3000/) in your web browser.
 8. Run `npm run build` to check that the site will be built correctly.
 There should be no errors.
 9. Add the unchanged files to git: `git add .`
-10. Commit `git add . -m "your change message"`
+10. Commit `git commit . -m "your change message"`
 11. Push: `git push`.
 This will trigger a build and the changes will soon be available at [https://vinkiewebsite.pages.dev/](https://vinkiewebsite.pages.dev/)